How Much Does a Siberian Cat Cost? 2025 Price Guide

 $10–$50 per month

 Pet insurance will cost much less if you get it while your pet is still a kitten.
 Many people feel that the monthly premium is expensive, but if your cat gets a serious illness or is in an accident, you might be required to pay several thousand dollars out of pocket.
-Insurance helps protect you from these surprise fees and makes sure your cat gets the attention it needs.
+Insurance helps protect you from these surprise fees and makes sure your cat gets the attention they need.

 Environment Maintenance